LumberKnot/advent_of_code_24/README.md

 ### Day 6
 Solved this before day 5 because it seemed more interersting.
 Solving both stars revolved around storing information of the matrix that represented the map.
 I created a bitmask (0b1000, 0b0100 ...) that represenented the directions.
 If a square had 0 you added one  to the total number of steps and if it already had the bitmask that you were going to write you had found a loop.

+### Day 5
+Took a long time to get the second star as I faultily asumed the problem would have been formulated in a way that every update only had exactly one working solution so I tried to do a version of iterative bubble sorting that ended in infinite loops